-The receiver front-end, loss-of-signal (LOS) detector circuit indicates when the input signal level has fallen below a user-adjustable threshold.
+The receiver front end loss of signal (LOS) detector circuit indicates when the input signal level has fallen below a user-adjustable threshold.
 The LOS detect circuit has hysteresis to prevent chatter at the output.

-The ADN2813 is available in a compact 5 mm \times 5 mm, 32-lead LFCSP.
+The ADN2812 is available in a compact 5 mm $\times$ 5 mm 32-lead chip scale package.